Azure/azure-quickstart-templates/1-CONTRIBUTION-GUIDE/best-practices.md

  ]
  ```

-1. Specifying a lower-case **comments** property for each resource in the template, helps other contributors to understand the purpose of the resource.
+1. Specifying a lower-case **comments** property for each resource in the template helps other contributors to understand the purpose of the resource.

  ```
  "resources": [